 Files status can have several values in DMF:

 REG: Regular files are user files residing only on disk

-MIG: Migrating files are files whose offline copies are in progress
+MIG: Migrating files are files which are being copied from disk to tape

-UNM: Unmigrating files are files whose online copies are in progress
+UNM: Unmigrating files are files which are being copied from tape to disk

 DUL: Dual-state files whose data resides both online and offline

 OFL: Offline files whose data is no longer on disk

 $ dmls -l -rw------- 1 hthta staff 632792 Jul 26 1999 (OFL) file1 -rw------- 1 hthta staff 632792 Jul 27 1999 (OFL) file2 -rw------- 1 hthta staff 15884 Jul 27 1999 (REG) file3 -rw------- 1 hthta staff 632792 Aug 2 1999 (DUL) file4 -rw------- 1 hthta staff 632792 Jun 19 23:20 (MIG) file5

 $ dmget * $ dmls -l -rw------- 1 hthta staff 632792 Jul 26 1999 (DUL) file1 -rw------- 1 hthta staff 632792 Jul 27 1999 (DUL) file2 -rw------- 1 hthta staff 15884 Jul 27 1999 (REG) file3 -rw------- 1 hthta staff 632792 Aug 2 1999 (DUL) file4 -rw------- 1 hthta staff 632792 Jun 19 23:20 (MIG) file5